California wildfire victims helped by Salvation Army, Red Cross

 California Community Foundation’s Wildfire Relief Fund

-More specifically, the fund supports those who have suffered long-term mental or health issues as a result of wildfires, helps to rebuild homes, provides financial assistance to victims, and more.
+More specifically, the fund supports those who have suffered long-term mental or health issues as a result of wildfires, helps to rebuild homes and provides financial assistance to victims, among other things.

 L.A.
 Kitchen